1. NATURE OF BUSINESS

 A critical unmet medical need exists for patients with LAPC whose pancreas tumors no longer respond to Abraxane® plus gemcitabine or FOLFIRINOX, the current standards of care, after 4-6 months of treatment with these combination therapies.
 These patients have no effective treatment alternative once their tumors no longer respond to these therapies.
 Two of the most commonly used treatments for such patients are 5-fluorouiracil (“5-FU”) or capecitabine (a prodrug of 5-FU) plus radiation.
 Both treatments are only marginally effective in treating the tumor and result in serious side effects.
 The Company is developing a therapy comprised of Cell-in-a-Box® encapsulated live cells implanted near the pancreas tumor followed treatment with low doses of the cancer prodrug ifosfamide.
 The Company believes that its treatment can serve as a “consolidation therapy” with the current standards of care for patients with LAPC and thus address this critical unmet medical need.

 Subject to FDA approval, the Company plans to commence a clinical trial involving patients with LAPC to test this hypothesis.
-The trial will take place in the U.S. with possible study sites in Europe.
+The trial will take place initially in the U.S. with possible study sites in Europe at a later date.

 Malignant Ascites Fluid Therapy